 - NARF has a Native led board, who identified these five priorities for the firm: preserve tribal existence; protect tribal natural resources; promote Native American human rights; hold governments accountable to Native Americans; and develop Indian law and educate the public about Indian rights, laws, and issues.

-You can use one of the images that Facebook provides, but here is the NARF logo as well:
+You can use one of the images that Facebook provides, but here is a version of the NARF logo as well:

 (4) Make it Personal and Lead by Example